brneto/bookshelf/README.md

 ## Getting Started
 To use this application is recommended start the backend before the frontend, otherwise the frontend can not work properly or present unexpected behaviour.

-### Launch Backend
+### Running Backend
-Before start running the backend application first it's needed to download the project dependencies.
+Given you have already installed the [Apache Maven](https://maven.apache.org/install.html), before start running the backend application first it's needed to download the project dependencies.
 This is done executing the command below inside the `<project-folder>/backend/` directory:
 ```
 $ mvn test-compile
 ```